By Matt Neatock

 Chlorella contains more than seven times the phosphorous, which is a key mineral and a structural component of DNA, RNA, and ATP (the energy molecule).
 It's also about 50 percent protein by weight, making it a good plant source of protein.

 So you don't like to eat kale?
 No worries!
 Most greens supplements these days contain leafy greens in powder form.
-For example, you'll find spinach leaf in LADDER Superfood Greens.

 Like all other leafy greens (kale, collard greens, cabbage), spinach has antioxidant-like compounds and minerals.
 For those who are avoiding dairy products, spinach and kale contain some calcium to help meet your daily recommended needs.